FelipeFuhr/experimenting-with-queues-golang/rabbit-mq/tutorials-rabbitmq/README.md

 #### Direct can't do routing basing on multiple criteria
 #### Attribute <i>routing key</i> must be a list of words, delimited by dots, when sent to a topic exchange. "*" can represent exactly one word. "#" can represent zero or more words.
 ####

+### 06: How to do a round trip message as a remote procedure call